-Returns the character represented by the value of <nexp>.
+Returns the character string represented by the value of list of numerical expressions.
+Each <nexp> is converted to a character.
+The expressions may have values greater than 255 and thus can be used to generate Unicode characters.

-The character "C" is hexadecimal 43, so Print CHR$(16*4 + 3) prints: C
+PRINT CHR$(16*4 + 3) % Hexadecimal 43 is the character "C".
+This prints: C

-<nexp> may have values greater than 255 and thus can be used to generate Unicode characters.
+PRINT CHR$(945, 946) % Decimal for the characters alpha and beta: Prints: αβ